Dance, smile and get in shape without leaving home!Go to or tell

 4.3.
 Initial evaluation and plan selection

 4.4.
-Warm-up and safety
+Warming up and safety

 4.5.
-Zumba session
+Zumba Session

 4.7.
-Progress log
+Progress record

 5. Real testimony: Marta's experience

-“Before using 'Dance Fitness with Jessica,' I never imagined I could sweat so much and smile at the same time.
-In two weeks, I lost 6 pounds and my mood improved incredibly.
-The community pushes me every day, and the low-impact workouts helped me when I was experiencing mild knee pain.”
+“Before using 'Dance Fitness with Jessica', I never imagined I could sweat so much and smile at the same time.
+In two weeks I lost 3kg and my mood improved incredibly.
+The community drives me every day and low-impact routines helped me when I had mild knee pain.” & G.A.
+Marta Rodríguez, 34 years old, user since January 2025.

 Conclusion